Designed to standout, crafted to outlast

 - Pen commissioned by the City of Philadelphia to present to Pope Francis during his visit.
-A sister pen is being kept in the Philadelphia History Museum (News article from Pen World Magazine below).
+A sister pen is being kept in the Philadelphia History Museum.

 - Made pens for President Obama & His Royal Highness Prince Henry of Wales to be presented to them during their tour of Hurricane Sandy-ravaged Seaside Heights, NJ.

 - Line of pens commissioned for the Philadelphia Independence Seaport Museum.